cabal-club/cable/readme.md

 referred to by its 32-byte BLAKE2b hash.
 This protocol primary aim is to facilitate the exchange of these posts between peers.

-A post always has an author (via a required `public_key` field), and always provides a signature (via the required `signature` field) to prove they authored it.
+A post always has an author (via the required `public_key` field), and always provides a signature (via the required `signature` field) to prove they authored it.

 When you "make a post", you are only writing to some local storage indexed by the hash of the content.
-Posts only get sent to other peers in response to queries for content matching certain criteria.
+Posts are only sent to other peers in response to queries from them, for content matching certain criteria (e.g. chat messages within some time range).

-#### 4.1.2 Hash
+#### 4.1.2 Addressing
-All **post**s in Cable are referenced by the resulting output of putting a post through a hash function.
-Specifically, 32-byte BLAKE2b (optionally using libsodium's `crypto_generichash()` function).
+Any **post** in cable can be addressed / referenced by its hash.
+What this means specifically, is the resulting output of putting a post's verbatim content through the BLAKE2b function.

-To produce a correct hash, run `crypto_generichash()` on the entire post, including the post header.
+To produce a correct hash, run libsodium's `crypto_generichash()` (or your implementation's equivalent) on the entire post, including its post header.

 #### 4.1.3 Links
-Part of the header every post is the `links` field.
-Every post is able to link to 0 or more other posts by means of referencing those posts by their hash (the output of running them through a specific hash function).
+Every post has a field named `links`.
+This enables any post to *link* to 0 or more other posts by means of referencing those posts by their hash.

-Referencing a post by its hash provides a *causal proof*: it demonstrates that your post must have occurred after all of the posts you are referencing.

-This can be useful for ordering chat messages in particular when a client's hardware clock is skewed, and using post timestamps alone would provide confusing ordering.
+Referencing a post by its hash provides a *causal proof*: it demonstrates that your post *must* have occurred after all of the other posts referenced.
+This can be useful for ordering chat messages, since a client's hardware clock is skewed, or timestamp spoofed, and using post timestamps alone could provide confusing ordering.

+Implementations are recommended to set and utilize links.

+##### 4.1.3.1 Choosing links to set
+TODO:
+Q: How does an impl choose which posts to ref in `links`?

 #### 4.1.4 Ordering
-##### 4.1.4.1 "latest"
-- when comparing two posts, either largest timestamp OR higher causal value (latter having higher priority)
+Currently, only chat messages (`post/text`) need to be sorted, the general algorithm for ordering any pair of posts is to pick either the largest timestamp OR higher causal value, with the latter having higher priority.

-##### 4.1.4.2 chat msg sort
-Chat messages are sorted based on two inputs: a post's `timestamp` value, and *causal ordering*.
+A post's "causal value" relative to another post is decided by whether there is a known chain of `links` that leads from one post to the other.
+If Post B links to Post A by mentioning Post A's hash, Post B has a higher causal value than Post A (relative to each other).

+Elsewhere in this document, "latest" is taken to mean the post with the higher sort value (larger timestamp or larger causal value).

+##### 4.1.4.1 Rationale
-For example, using a timestamp alone, an ascending sort comparison function might look like this:
+Using a timestamp alone, an ascending sort comparison function might look like this Javascript function:

 ```js
 function cmp (a, b) {